shsagir/play-area-sync/docs/git.md

 * A history of all files included, so you can review or undo changes
 * Powerful file merging which makes collaboration easy

 To deploy code to fortrabbit you use Git from your local machine and push to the remote on fortrabbit.
+So it should be part of your [local development setup](local-development).

 ## Learn Git